Allergies, Asthma, Seizures & Diabetes

 Illinois law requires students with asthma to provide an Asthma Action Plan that guides staff response.

-Epilepsy can be scary and an often challenging health concern to manage for both parents and students.
+Epilepsy is often challenging health concern to manage for both parents and students.
 A thorough understanding of a student's seizure history is important for the school team in order to support and protect the student throughout their school day.
 Parents are encouraged to reach out to the school nurse if your child has a history of seizures and our health office team will need documentation from your provider in order to properly train staff working with your child as well as develop an individualized health plan and emergency plan.

 Managing diabetes in the school setting requires parents and health office staff to work closely together.
 Your school nurse will assist in ensuring that staff working with your student have the training and information they need to keep them safe throughout the school day.
 They will also assist in developing a 504 plan to ensure that they have the accommodations they need to be safe and supported throughout the school environment.